DonaldKellett/Osiver/API.md

 ### `GET /profile`

 Retrieve information about the user (their profile).
-Since user information is considered private, a logged in user can only view their own profile.
+Since user information is considered private, a logged in user should only be able to view their own profile directly.

 The server expects the following query parameters: